Henaccount/Plant3D-xml-import/README.md

 # Plant3D-xml-import
-test for importing xmplant format into Plant 3D, for testing purpose only, use at own risk..
+test for importing xmplant format into Plant 3D (command: "XMLIMPORT3DPIPING"), for testing purpose only, use at own risk..

 This test was made for a mixed-metric xmplant input xml file (pipe nominal diameters in inch, coordinates in mm).
 It (kind of) worked on a mixed metric Plant 3D project.